top of page

 Sole Custody vs. Joint Custody

-In the context of custody arrangements, there are distinct differences between sole child custody and joint custody.
+There are distinct differences between sole child custody and joint custody in the context of custody arrangements.
 When a parent is granted sole custody, they assume full physical and legal responsibility for the child.

 This means that they have the authority to make all key decisions concerning their child’s welfare without consulting with the other parent.

-On the flip side, joint custody involves both parents in sharing decision-making duties as well as physical care for their child.
-The courts in Illinois usually favor this arrangement because it typically aligns with maintaining beneficial relationships between children and both of their parents.
+On the other hand, joint custody involves both parents sharing decision-making duties and physical care for their child.
+The courts in Illinois usually favor this arrangement because it typically promotes beneficial relationships between children and both of their parents.

 Nevertheless, should circumstances suggest one parent is unsuitable or if there are insurmountable conflicts preventing effective co-parenting, then a court may determine that awarding sole custody to one parent serves better in protecting the interests of the child.